ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 			.addClass( 'mylink' )
 		.end();

-The {@link adapters.jQuery#ckeditor ckeditor()} method is the main method of the jQuery adapter.
+The {@link CKEDITOR_Adapters.jQuery#ckeditor ckeditor()} method is the main method of the jQuery adapter.
 It accepts two optional parameters:

  - A callback function to be executed when the editor is ready.